Part Four

 Erëmirë Krasniqi: Not the war of Kosovo, I mean before the war in Croatia or Bosnia…

-His brother was there, the older one.
+His brother was there, the older one who went there earlier.
 He said, “We ask,” actually, he hired a lawyer, a political asylum.
 And he went to England.
 He didn’t want aid either, he also started working immediately.
 He found a job at a cafe.
-To his day, he still is a manager, manager of a really important cafe.
-It’s a big cafe, he is responsible for everything, material, wages, everything.
+To this day, he still is a manager, manager of a really important cafe.
+It’s a big cafe, he is responsible for everything, the supply, wages, everything.
 They work, they’re both good, they’re both married, my three sons are married, they have children.
 This is how it is, they’re good, they’re very good.
 They help us a lot.

 Erëmirë Krasniqi: So, during the war, you met with your youngest and oldest son.